apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Aldi acquires Winn-Dixie stores amid fast growth in Florida**
+**Haiti gang leader vows to fight any foreign armed force if it commits abuses**

-You can read more about it [here](https://www.tampabay.com/news/business/2023/08/16/aldi-acquires-winn-dixie-stores-amid-fast-growth-florida/).
+You can read more about it [here](https://news.yahoo.com/haiti-gang-leader-vows-fight-211624777.html).

 ## Requirements
 - Python 3.8